 X-Wing Fighter 7140 (1999)

-This was the very first Star Wars LEGO set to ever be released and was the front-page star of the 1999 Lego catalogue.
+This was the very first Star Wars LEGO set to ever be released and was the front-page star of the 1999 LEGO catalogue.
 It came with 263 pieces, 4 minifigures, and a fun comic book with alternate builds!
 The pieces were all printed and required no additional stickers be added to the model.
-This X-Wing featured a Utility Train with one car to shuttle pilots, and one car containing 6 tools.
+This original LEGO X-Wing featured a Utility Train with one car to shuttle pilots, and one car containing 6 tools.
 The main fighter build has 2 storage compartments located at the front of the ship and behind R2-D2’s spot.
-The 4 mini-figures included in the set are a Rebel Mechanic, R2-D2 the astro-mech droid, Luke Skywalker (lightsaber included), and Luke’s childhood friend from Tatooine Biggs Darklighter.
+The 4 mini-figures included in the set are a Rebel Mechanic, R2-D2 the Astro-mech droid, Luke Skywalker (lightsaber included), and Luke’s childhood friend from Tatooine Biggs Darklighter.
 The comic at the back of the instruction book detailed Luke’s crash on Dagobah and included alternate builds which were: a boat with a jet ski that detached from the boat, a full-sized communicator device, a mech, and a full-sized lightsaber handle.